Menu

 Functional substances were seen to increase by up to three times their original concentration during BioFactory’s breeding and cultivation experiments.
 In addition to developing carrots rich in carotene and anthocyanins, scientists looked into other substances, which could provide value to natural medicine and healthy food.
 This includes red clover, which contains a type of oestrogen for relieving the symptoms of menopause; roseroot, containing salidroside and rosavin for the treatment of stress; and hemp, which has shown potential as a treatment for neurological disorders.

-A collaboration between the Technical University of Denmark (DTU), Aalborg University and five Danish companies has resulted in the development of a new method of extracting side streams from raw materials – revealing valuable new business opportunities.
+A collaboration between the Technical University of Denmark (DTU), Aalborg University and five Danish companies has resulted in a new bioinformatics-based method for identifying valuable proteins in industrial side streams.

-Apart from optimising raw material utilisation, protein extraction makes excellent business sense – increasing the value of side streams a thousand-fold
+protein extraction increases the value of side streams a thousand-fold

-The method is not limited to potatoes and seaweed but can also be used to scan any protein-containing crop or side stream, such as the wastewater from industrial fish processing.
+The technology is applicable far beyond potatoes and seaweed and can be used to analyse any protein-rich sidestream, including wastewater from fish processing.

 Innovative process leads to lifelong benefits